 There are paradigm shifts in society as we know of today in these unexpected global circumstances.
 So, we adapted to the pandemic by organizing our first online business conference ever on a beautiful June afternoon.
-The Green Business in a Recession is our online approach to continue our mission of bridging the youth, the environment, and entrepreneurship.
+The Green Business in a Recession is our online approach to continue our founding mission of bridging the disconnect between youth, the environment, and entrepreneurship.

 On that day, we had the privilege of hearing from our keynote speaker Aaron Spivak, the Co-Founder of Revitasize and Hush Blankets, who told us about the necessity of adapting our mindset in challenging times.
 He opened with the reassurance that we are not going to run out of food, and if anything, there is a surplus of food that farms can’t sell due to the closure of in-person dining.
 This ultimately leads to discounted food, which then allows his juicing company, Revitasize to flip this pandemic into an opportunity to grow his business and to support the farmers who had a surplus of products to sell.
 His anecdotes carry the theme of resilience as he broke down the components of effective team building in the rest of his keynote: empathy, amnesty, and focusing on the macro-goals that would propel the organization forward.